MohanCR97/Udacity-Machine_Learning_Foundation-Nanodegree/Project 3 -Investigate_a_dataset (TMDb_dataset)/README.md

 #### Files

-This project contains 2 files and 2 folder:
+This project contains 4 files
-- `data.csv` : The dataset file containing 10k+ entries of movies that I have worked on.
+- `tmdb_movies.csv` : The dataset file containing 10k+ entries of movies that I have worked on.
-- `report.ipynb` : The investigation of the dataset has been done in this jupyter notebook file.
+- `Investigate_a_Dataset.ipynb` : The investigation of the dataset has been done in this jupyter notebook file.
-- `export/` : Folder containing HTML and PDF file of notebook.
+- `Investigate_a_Dataset.html` :  HTML file of notebook.
-- `plots/`  : Contains images of all the plots that are displayed in `report.ipynb` file.
+- `Review.pdf`  : Revie of my project by the udacity reviewer.

 #### Dataset file